thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

 The Search Box in SalesHub allows users to search for Orders based on their Order Number.
 It is implemented using a [Kendo AutoComplete](http://demos.kendoui.com/web/autocomplete/index.html) that queries a remote service for search results based on what has been typed into the search box.
-The search results displayed in the dropdown are limited to the first 20 results, so if the user can press enter and it will open a [Kendo Window](http://demos.kendoui.com/web/window/index.html) that will display all of the search results.
+The search results displayed in the dropdown are limited to the first 20 results, so the user can press enter and it will open a [Kendo Window](http://demos.kendoui.com/web/window/index.html) that will display all of the search results.